Tear Jerker: 1000 Ways to Die

 Despite it being a show about death, this show actually averts the trope by showing the victims as jerks and deviants who deserve to die.
 Then, there are the handful of deaths in which the victims were more-or-less innocent and didn't deserve what was coming to them:

-#96: Poi Vey: An Orthodox Jewish rabbi who had a crush on a hula dancer, got rejected by her, and died when he drunkenly stumbled into a Hawaiian torch ceremony.
-His attempts to woo her were invasive note and who hasn't been in a similar situation of being so infatuated with someone that you'd do stupid and crazy things to win him or her over, and it ends up being all in vain, but getting burned alive for it is a bit harsh.
+- #96: Poi Vey: An Orthodox Jewish rabbi who had a crush on a hula dancer, got rejected by her, and died when he drunkenly stumbled into a Hawaiian torch ceremony.
+His attempts to woo her were invasive note , but getting burned alive for it is a bit harsh.

-#393: Deep Sleep (Walk): A woman sleepwalks off a dock into the water and drowns before she can wake up.
-Nothing indicated she was a jerk or an idiot note though if she were more aware of her somnambulism, she wouldn't have made her home anywhere where she could be wandering and end up injured or dead, i.e., living near water.
+- #393: Deep Sleep (Walk): A woman sleepwalks off a dock into the water and drowns before she can wake up.
+Nothing indicated she was a jerk or an idiot note .

-#832: Lesbocution: A young woman who has been in a string of bad relationships with men gets up the nerve to go on a date with a female friend.
-As she and her date step out of a club that evening, she stops at a crosswalk to remove her uncomfortable high heels (something many young women have done) and accidentally steps on an exposed wire in her bare feet, dying instantly.
-She wasn't drunk or behaving irresponsibly, and she died because of someone else's negligence.
+- #832: Lesbocution: A young woman who has been in a string of bad relationships with men gets up the nerve to go on a date with a female friend.
+As she and her date step out of a club that evening, she stops at a crosswalk to remove her uncomfortable high heels and accidentally steps on an exposed electric wire in her bare feet, dying instantly.
+Going barefoot on the city streets isn't the brightest of ideas, but she was young and had only just found a chance at real happiness.
+Moreover, she died because of someone else's negligence.